rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/function-attributes.md

 export class Foo {
     /**
     * Description for foo
-    * @param firstArg - some description for arg1
+    * @param firstArg - some description for firstArg
     * @param secondArg
     * @returns some description for return type
     */